abilalk02/D-SIC/README.md

 # D-SIC: Energy-Efficient Digital Semantic Image Communication via Large Generative Models

-This is the code used to obtain the results for the paper titled "D-SIC: Energy-Efficient Digital Semantic Image Communication via Large Generative Models".
+This repository contains the code for the paper titled "D-SIC: Energy-Efficient Digital Semantic Image Communication via Large Generative Models".
 Much of the code in this repository is based on Stable Cascade (https://github.com/Stability-AI/StableCascade).

 ## 🌟 Overview
-[Provide 2-3 sentences explaining exactly what your modification does.
-E.g., "This repository optimizes the Stage C inference loop to reduce VRAM consumption by 20% while maintaining image fidelity."]
+This paper introduces a digital semantic image communication (SIC) framework that incorporates Stable Cascade (SC) to achieve the goal of reliable, efficient and digitally compatible SIC.
+The architecture of SC is extensively modified to mitigate channel-induced distortions using Channel State Information (CSI) and corrupted image embeddings as conditioning.

-## 💻 Hardware Requirements
+## 💻 Installation
 * **OS:** Linux or Windows (WSL recommended)
 * **GPU:** NVIDIA GPU with at least [X]GB VRAM
 * **Storage:** ~20GB of free space for model weights